Well-Posedness and Long-Time Dynamics of a Water-Waves Model with Time-Varying Boundary Delay: Well-posedness results

 \section{Well-posedness results}

-From now on, we will assume \( a = c > 0 \) and \( a_1 = c_1 > 0 \) in system \eqref{eq:KdV-KdV} and consequently in the system \eqref{eq:KdV-KdVaaaa}.
-We will first examine the well-posedness of the linear system \eqref{eq:KdV-KdVaaaa} and subsequently analyze the properties of system \eqref{eq:KdV-KdV} in suitable spaces.
+In the sequel, we will assume \( a = c > 0 \) and \( a_1 = c_1 > 0 \) in \eqref{eq:KdV-KdV} as well as in \eqref{eq:KdV-KdVaaaa}.
+We will first examine the well-posedness of the linear system \eqref{eq:KdV-KdVaaaa} and subsequently analyze the properties of the nonlinear problem \eqref{eq:KdV-KdV} in suitable spaces.